kangea/IST303-G4-GroupProject/README.md

 User Stories:

-Search, track, receive notifications, login

 As a user, I can search for products.
+(1~2 weeks)

-As a user, I can login and save products to monitor.
+As a user, I can login and save products to monitor. (~1 week)

 As a user, I will recieve notifications when a product restocks or a new product drops.
+(2~3 week)

 As a streetwear enthusiast, I can type in the product name for my favorite brand and choose to get notified when it restocks through discord.